1515 Vista Drive,

 High-Efficiency Central Heat and Air System new in 2014.

 One Owner Home.
-Built by an Engineer as his own personal residence, he first built this house in Texas, then refined, perfected and rebuilt a second version when Phillips Petroleum Company transferred them (both husband and wife were engineers) to Bartlesville.
+Built by Engineers as their own personal residence, they first built this house in Texas, then refined, perfected and rebuilt a second version when Phillips Petroleum Company transferred them (both husband and wife were engineers) to Bartlesville.
 Virtually every feature that can be imagined have been designed into this magnificent home!

 This house is Over-engineered and Ultra-Engineered.
 It features 3 times the normal amount of iron rebar in the foundation and the concrete was poured in a single continuous pour.
 This makes it stronger with no seams to permit moisture or pest infiltration.
 It was designed as a "Floating Slab" to resist damage from earthquake movement.
 It is the strength that would normally be built for a multi-floor apartment complex.

 The house features 2 X 6 walls and was designed to support a Second Story if one were ever desired.
-Additionally all the windows feature double framing with an extension at the top so that window treatments may be secured in solid wood rather than sheetrock, and so that you have extra room on both sides to securely anchor tie-backs.
+Additionally all the windows feature double framing on the top and both sides so that window treatments may be secured in solid wood rather than sheetrock, and so that you have extra room on both sides to securely anchor tie-backs.
 As an extra bonus, the framing across the top of the window is extra wide so that drapery and rods can be moved to the outside the window area permitting a wonderful amount of light to enter.